 Most students use their 12 months of OPT upon degree completion [post-completion OPT].
-OPT is granted by the U.S. Citizenship & Immigration Services.
-Students who intend to engage in post-completion OPT are encouraged to start the paperwork 3 months prior to the completion of all degree requirements.
+OPT is granted by the U.S. Citizenship & Immigration Services, and approvals can take a long time.
+You will need to submit your OPT paperwork 90 days before you want to start working.

 OPT can be authorized at the following times: